-The Harvard Square Kiosk is located in a Business BB district, in which all types of businesses, general retail, and educational, institutional, and office uses are permitted.
-This district allows development up to a 4.0 FAR with an 80-foot height limit.
+The Harvard Square Kiosk is located in a Business BB district, in which all types of businesses, general retail, and educational, institutional, and office uses are permitted.1 This district allows development up to a 4.0 FAR with an 80-foot height limit.
 The site is also governed by the Harvard Square Overlay District, which was established to achieve the following general purposes:

 to augment existing zoning regulations to respond to the unique problems and pressures for change particular to the Harvard Square area.
 The regulations contained in said section provide for more careful public scrutiny of development proposals that may alter the established urban form of the Harvard Square area.
 These regulations are intended to channel the extreme development pressures in ways which will preserve and enhance the unique functional environment and visual character of Harvard Square; to mitigate the functional impacts of new development on adjacent residential neighborhoods; to maintain the present diversity of development and open space patterns and building scales and ages; and to provide sufficient regulatory flexibility to advance the general purposes of this Section 20.52.
-The additional flexibility granted to development within the Harvard Square Historic Overlay District is intended to facilitate the protection and enhancement of the historic resources and character of Harvard Square sto the built environment in the Harvard Square area (Cambridge Zoning Code, §20.52).
+The additional flexibility granted to development within the Harvard Square Historic Overlay District is intended to facilitate the protection and enhancement of the historic resources and character of Harvard Square while not unreasonably limiting the opportunities for appropriate contemporary changes to the built environment in the Harvard Square area (Cambridge Zoning Code, §20.52).